What is Wraparound?

-Wraparound is unique from typical service delivery strategies, in that it provides a comprehensive, holistic, and youth and family-driven way of responding when children or youth experience serious mental health or behavioral challenges.
+Wraparound differs from many service delivery strategies, in that it provides a comprehensive, holistic, youth and family-driven way of responding when children or youth experience serious mental health or behavioral challenges.
 Wraparound puts the child or youth and family at the center.
 With support from a team of professionals and natural supports, the family’s ideas and perspectives about what they need and what will be helpful drive all of the work in Wraparound.

 The young person and their family members work with a Wraparound facilitator to build their Wraparound team, which can include the family’s friends and people from the wider community, as well as providers of services and supports.